dbcook/openrocket-database/README.md

 ## Release Notes

+0.9.1 - 2 Sep 2018
+* A minor release at last, based on bringing the Semroc file above 99% complete.

 0.9.0.19 - 2 Sep 2018
 * Fixes
   * Semroc: Add missing Semroc BTC-70HY and fix mass of Semroc BTC-70VY, was swapped with BTC-70HY